hypermodeinc/modus/README.md

 primarily as a general-purpose framework, that just happens to treat models, agents, and tools as first-class components.

-Modus is optimized for applications that require sub-second response times.
+Modus is optimized for apps that require sub-second response times.
 We’ve made trade-offs to prioritize speed and simplicity.

 ## Programming Languages